Learning as You Go

 Learning As You Go is the fourth album by Hispanic-American country music singer Rick Trevino.
 It features "Running Out Of Reasons To Run", which was Trevino's only number-one single on the Billboard Hot Country Singles & Tracks chart.
 The title track was a #2 hit on the same chart and also reached #1 on the R&R chart, while "I Only Get This Way with You" and "See Rock City" peaked at #7 and #44, respectively.

-The album was also released in Spanish under the title Mi Vida Eres Tú ("My Life Is You" or "You Are My Life"), with Spanish-language versions of most of the songs on Learning as You Go.
+The album was also released in Spanish under the title Mi Vida Eres Tú ("My Life Is You"), with Spanish-language versions of most of the songs on Learning as You Go.